tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

 Automation of REST Endpoints
 ****************************

 In this section we'll run python code instrumented to programmatically perform the commands you ran manually from previous steps using the NTNX REST API Explorer.
-You'll begin by installing *git*, configuring a dev envinment, cloning an exiting *git* repository to the dev enviornment, and execute the code downloaded from the repository.
+You'll begin by installing *git*, configuring a dev environment, cloning an exiting *git* repository to the dev environment, and execute the code downloaded from the repository.

 **Install Git:**